-A bone density scan, also known as a DEXA scan, is the most common tool used to measure bone density and diagnose bone loss and osteoporosis at an early stage.
-Quantitative computerized tomography is also an accurate method of measuring bone density anywhere in the body, but it uses higher levels of radiation than other bone density tests.
-Ultrasound -- typically of the heel of your foot -- can also detect early signs of osteoporosis.
+Your doctor may also recommend a test to measure your bone density.
+One test called a DEXA scan is the most common tool used to measure bone density and diagnose bone loss and osteoporosis at an early stage.
+Quantitative computed tomography is another method, but it uses higher levels of radiation than other bone density tests.
+Ultrasound, which typically tests the heel of your foot, can also detect early signs of osteoporosis.

 Osteoporosis and Hormone Replacement Therapy (HRT)